-There would need to be a distance of 2m between the essential family/friend/carer and the resident as, although not in direct company, the window may need to be open to help with conversation.
+There would need to be a distance of 2m between the visitor and the resident as, although not in direct company, the window may need to be open to help with conversation.
 For those who may be shielding or at higher risk, other ways of supporting communication such as portable phone handsets can be used so the window can stay closed.
 The handset would need to be wiped clean each time.